9- Pawn promotion

 A consequence of the new promotion rule was to make the material gain of a single pawn a much greater advantage than it initially was.
 Under the original rule, when a pawn could only promote to a mantri, a single pawn ending was always a draw since a mantri and a king could not force a mate.
 But with the introduction of the unrestricted promotion rule, a single pawn ending – if the said pawn could safely reach the last rank and promote – would usually translate into an easy win.

+Experienced players may elect to play pawn promotion by this second set of rules.
 The rules of pawn promotion under Chess 99 return to the original philosophy of the game and promotions are now limited to the two minor pieces, bishops and knights, and nothing else!
 And there are further differences.
 Promotions are not permitted on the move that takes the pawn to the last rank but are delayed until a later play.
 And when a pawn in the last rank is eventually promoted, it is permitted a move but it is not permitted to capture an opponent’s piece as part of the same play.

 A pawn standing in the last rank may be promoted whenever the player has the move.